-If the server port on the module is configured for formatted Pass-Through mode, the module sends input image blocks with identification codes of 9956, 9957, 9958 or 9959 to the processor for each write command received.
-Any incoming Modbus Function 5, 6, 15 or 16 command is passed from the port to the processor using a block identification number that identifies the Function Code received in the incoming command.
+If the server port on the module is configured for formatted pass-through mode, the module will send input image blocks with identification codes of 9956, 9957, 9958 or 9959 to the processor for each write command received.
+Any incoming Modbus Function 5, 6, 15 or 16 command will be passed from the port to the processor using a block identification number that identifies the Function Code received in the incoming command.

-The MBTCP Add-On Instruction handles the receipt of all Modbus write functions and responds as expected to commands issued by the remote Modbus client device.
+The MBTCP Add-On Instruction will handle the receipt of all Modbus write functions and to respond as expected to commands issued by the remote Modbus Client device.

-Note: Mutual exclusion on Pass-Through Block IDs 9956, 9957, 9958, and 9959 from all server connections.
-When multiple server connections are active and they receive write commands with the same Function Code, the same block identifier from the above list is needed.
-The module processes the command from the server which first received a command.
+Note: Mutual exclusion on Pass-Through Block IDs 9956, 9957, 9958, and 9959 from all server connections - When multiple server connections are active and they receive write commands with the same Function Code, the same block identifier from the above list is needed.
+The module will process the command from the server which first received a command.

-The module returns an Exception Code error code 6 (Node is busy - retry command later error) from the other server that received the command last.
-The client retries the command on the busy port after a short delay.
+The module will return an Exception Code error code 6 (Node is busy - retry command later error) from the other server that received the command last.
+The Client will retry the command on the busy port after a short delay.
 This prevents Pass-Through blocks on multiple servers from overwriting each other.

 Offset Description

-0 Read Block ID 9956
+0 Block ID 9956

-1 Write Block ID 9956
+1 Block ID 9956

-2 Number of word registers in the Modbus data set
+2 Number of word registers in Modbus data set

-3 Starting address for the Modbus data set
+3 Starting address for Modbus data set

 4 to 53 Modbus Data

-54 to (n-1) Spare